Ambatomanga, Manjakandriana

 Ambatomanga is a town and commune in Madagascar.
 It belongs to the district of Manjakandriana, which is part of the Analamanga Region.
 The population of the commune was estimated to be approximately 6,049 in 2018.

 Primary and junior level secondary education are available in town.
-The majority 67% of the population of the commune are farmers, while an additional 25% receives their livelihood from raising livestock.
+The majority 67% of the population of the commune are farmers, while an additional 25% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava and sweet potatoes.
 Industry and services provide employment for 3% and 5% of the population, respectively.